tzvetanmoev/GlobalCarb/docs/index.md

 You can also explore similar interactive visualisations of global *income* inequality and global *wealth* inequality in our companion websites: [CORE Skyscraper 1: Exploring global income inequality](https://tzvetanmoev.github.io/core-skyscraper-1-income/) and [CORE Skyscraper 2: Exploring global wealth inequality](https://tzvetanmoev.github.io/core-skyscraper-2-wealth/)

+## Access the data

+Below you can access the data that we use to create the skyscrapers.
+Please note that the population data in our dataset does not include the total population in each country but only the adult population (people aged 20 or more).
+Such differences in population measurement explain why you might notice some discrepancies between our dataset and other sources.
+You can also download the data here in <a href="https://raw.githubusercontent.com/tzvetanmoev/core-skyscraper-3-carbon/master/wid_car_footprint_usd19_wide.xls" download ="download"> xlsx </a> or <a href="https://raw.githubusercontent.com/tzvetanmoev/core-skyscraper-3-carbon/master/wid_car_footprint_usd19_wide.csv" download ="download"> csv </a> formats.

 ## Contact